Debugging your connector

 # Debugging connection fields

-All fields defined in your fields attribute of the connection hash should show up upon saving.
+Any fields defined in the fields attribute of your connection hash appear when saved.

-• Input Input These are the inputs that were passed to the connection from the input fields, formatted as JSON.
+Input - This tab contains inputs that were passed to the connection from the input fields, formatted as JSON.
+Input

 end